Osteochondrosis of the Tarsocrural Joint in Horses

 OCD lesions of the distal end of the lateral trochlear ridge are most commonly seen in heavy horses and Standardbreds.
 Lesions can be large and, if loose, cause acute onset of severe lameness and effusion.
 Large or loose lesions should be removed arthroscopically, and even large lesions can be removed with a good prognosis.
 Prognosis is determined by the proximal and axial extent of the lesion.

 Medial malleolar OCD lesions usually cause more lameness and effusion than the more common OCD lesions on the distal intermediate ridge of the tibia.
 They are usually seen on the axial aspect of the medial malleolus and may be overlooked on dorsoplantar radiographs.
-Early arthroscopic removal of fragments is recommended to prevent erosive lesions on the medial trochlea of the talus developing.
+Early arthroscopic removal of fragments is recommended to prevent erosive lesions from developing on the medial trochlea of the talus.
 Arthroscopic surgery usually has a good prognosis for return to athletic function.

 Lateral malleolar fragments are usually traumatic and are only rarely (1%) OCD lesions.